zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 Using IntelliJ IDEA help us to debug our source code interactively.
 We can jump into the Hadoop source code also, because IntelliJ can download automatically the connected packages source files.

 There are three options to launch our map reduce app.
-One of them as simple Java process, using the IntelliJ `Run` option.
-Second option is using `mvn exec:java`.
+One of them is as simple Java process, using the IntelliJ `Run` option.
+Alternative option is using `mvn exec:java`.
 Third option is using `hadoop jar`.

 Change directory: